A transgender woman placed in a men's prison after alleging abuse has been moved to a women's facility - KESQ

 “One of our goals in filing was removal of Miss Rollins from what in our position was an unsafe environment.
 That was one of the items of relief sought in the lawsuit,” Barry told CNN.
 “As of right now, Miss Rollins is no longer in the Edna Mahan Correctional Facility.”

-The New Jersey Department of Corrections did not immediately respond to CNN’s request for comment on the decision to move her.
+The New Jersey Department of Corrections did not answer CNN’s request for comment on the decision to move her.
 A spokesperson for the New Jersey Attorney General’s Office declined to comment.

 Comments